‘The View’ Host Ana Navarro Claps Back At Critics Of ‘Expensive’ Wedding Registry

-Ana Navarro, fresh off her star-studded wedding to Al Cardenas, clapped back at critics of her “expensive” wedding registry during her return seat at the table of The View.
+Ana Navarro, fresh from her star-studded wedding to Al Cardenas, clapped back at critics of her “expensive” wedding registry during her return to the table of The View.
 Navarro, who wed Cardenas on April 3 in Miami, took offense to critics of her choice of gifts.

-The talk show host and frequent CNN contributor defended herself and spoke her mind in a statement on Twitter against a story published by The Washington Examiner, who criticized the couple’s registry.
+The talk show host and frequent CNN contributor defended herself, speaking her mind — in a statement on Twitter — against a story published by The Washington Examiner, who criticized the couple’s registry.

-She blasted the article on the social media site in response to a story titled, “Wedding registries reveal expensive tastes of Florida’s leading Never Trumpers.”
+She retaliated in response to a story titled, “Wedding registries reveal expensive tastes of Florida’s leading Never Trumpers.”

 “$39 towels from Pottery Barn sound so ‘lavish,'” she angrily quipped after being told her registry was “expensive.”
 “Oooh.
 I’m so ashamed.”
 She also cleared up some misconceptions about her wedding to Cardenas, which was featured in People en Espanol.
 “I didn’t sell rights to the wedding,” she clarified.

-Navarro became the fifth host of the long-running ABC talk series in the Fall of 2018, working on Fridays and when needed to fill in for a missing regular panelist.
+Navarro became the fifth host of the long-running ABC talk series in the fall of 2018, working on Fridays and when needed to fill in for a missing regular panelist.
 The regular roster of women seated at the show’s iconic table is Whoopi Goldberg, Joy Behar, Sunny Hostin, Meghan McCain, and Abby Huntsman.

 @washexamimer, really?